TechnicalPursuit/TIBET/doc/markdown/tibet-doclint.1.md

 TIBET comment standards.
 This check can be a part of an overall quality pass which includes running `tibet lint` and `tibet test` on your code.

-If you provide an optional string parameter it will be used as a filter for filenames.
-Using a string which begins and ends with / will cause the pattern to be treated as a regular expression for testing purposes.
+If you provide an optional string parameter it will be used as a target ID which must resolve via TP.bySystemId.
+Only methods owned by that target will be checked.

+If you provide a --filter the method names themselves will be filtered to match only the pattern or string provided.

+The context (app, lib, or all) is generally defaulted based on any target data given.
+For example, using a target of `APP.*` will cause an `app` context while using a target of `TP.*` will default to a lib context.
+To use the `all` context you must specify it explicitly.

 Note that because it uses method reflection, not file lists, to drive the checks when this command outputs file counts they represent the